chanzuckerberg/miniwdl/docs/getting_started.md

 Installation options:

 * via PyPI: `pip3 install miniwdl`
-* via conda: `conda install --channel conda-forge miniwdl`
+* via conda: `conda install -c conda-forge miniwdl`
 * see the [GitHub repo README](https://github.com/chanzuckerberg/miniwdl/) to install from source

 Then open a command prompt and try,